Ace Your Next Job Interview and Impress the Hiring Manager

 Today, we are going to talk about things relating to job interviews, and hopefully, by the end of this post, you will learn how to perform well and avoid the common errors that cause many candidates to lose out on the job.

 How often do we sit down with strangers, wait for their questions, and then give prepared answers for those questions?
 Rarely.
 In fact, a job interview is an unusual human interpersonal communication because it’s something that we rarely do and are not really trained for it.

-Dealing with Nerves Everybody has nerves when dealing with something we are not very familiar with.
+Everybody has nerves when dealing with something we are not very familiar with.
 A job interview is a good example of that.
 It’s normal to feel nervous because it means that you care about the interview.
 You don’t want to be too relaxed because it shows that you don’t care about the job, that you don’t really want it.

 Sometimes, the best performances come from when you have a bit of tension and pressure because it focuses your mind and gets you thinking on one subject, which is yourself and your experience.
 Don’t worry too much because your nerves will decline over time.
 The more you do, the less nervous you will be.